 Brussels sprouts lightly steamed or boiled, with butter, or cabbage sections cooked ditto, go very well with this.
 Plain boiled potatoes, or noodles buttered, or the classic French fries of Lille and Belgium, also.
 French fries may sound odd with a braise but they are classic with this dish in numerous parts of Flanders including Lille.

-N.B.
-For those who wish to try the dish with bacon or spice bread, or regular bread but adding ginger, nutmeg, mace or cinnamon, here is a French recipe which looks good.
+Note: For those who wish to try the dish with bacon or spice bread, or regular bread but adding ginger, nutmeg, mace or cinnamon, here is a French recipe which looks good.
 It calls for a liter of Pelforth Brune, a sweetish dark beer.
 Leffe Brune, a Belgian abbey-type, can be used for a “sweeter” taste, but you can adjust the sweetness with less or more sugar anyway.
-That’s why the beer doesn’t really matter except maybe at the extremes, Bud Light vs. Imperial Stout, say (maybe!).
+That’s why the beer doesn’t really matter except maybe at the extremes, Bud Light vs. Goose Island Imperial Stout, say.

 Note re image: image appears to be in the public domain and is sole property of its lawful owner, as applicable, it was sourced here.
 Image is used for educational and historical purposes.
 All feedback welcomed.